 Animal welfare professionals, veterinarians, emergency management, law enforcement, public health and other government officials will especially benefit from these courses, and may be eligible for certificates of completion for each course.

-The ASPCA is always looking for individuals to deploy to our cruelty and disaster operations and assist with on-the-ground animal care and logistics.
+How Individuals Can Participate with FIR: The ASPCA is always looking for individuals to deploy to our cruelty and disaster operations and assist with on-the-ground animal care and logistics.
 In order to be eligible, you must complete the following courses:

 - FIR: Rescuing Animals from Cruelty and Disasters

 - Large-Scale Operations